 st(s) – stitch(es)

-Make this scarf starting with any odd number of sts to change the size – keep in mind this will effect how much yarn you use
+- Make this scarf starting with any odd number of sts to change the size – keep in mind this will affect how much yarn you use.

 Repeat Rows 1 & 2 to desired length, ending with row 1.